Top Spanish festivals 2017

 April: Feria de Sevilla, Seville

 Spring Fair, the Feria, comes two clear weeks after Semana Santa.
-This will be around 21 to 26 in 2015.
+This will be on 30 April to 7 May in 2017.
 The Feria is a joyful festival with masses of food, drink, music and dancing.
 To the south west of the city a huge area is given over to the fair, creating a small ‘town’ of casetas (tents or pavilions) for drinking, eating and socialising.
 Most of the tents are private and invitation only but there are seven public ones, so you won’t miss out.
 Sevilliano/as, in traditional flamenco dresses, or tight trousers and boleros, parade around on horseback and in carriages – providing you with some fabulous photo opportunities.
 Not to be missed.
-See www.andalucia.com.

 Mid-May: Fiesta de San Isidro, Madrid

 It's Madrid’s largest festival, and the events offer an opportunity to wear the traditional castizo finery and sample tasty delicacies like thick steamy broth.
 Music and dancing is everywhere with flamenco, zarzuelas and Latin rhythms happening at concerts all over the city.
 The festival is launched with a grand procession of giants and cabezudos, followed by an opening speech in the Plaza Mayor.
 Over the next few days, entertainment and revelry takes over the city's public spaces.
-Check their website to confirm the 2015 dates but it’s likely to be 13 to 17 May, 2015.
-See www.esmadrid.com.
+Check the Spanish festival's 2017 dates on their website.

 Late May: Feria de la Manzanilla in Sanlucar de Barrameda

 If you like your sherry this should be right up your street, as the locals celebrate their local drink by drinking unhealthy quantities of it (along with consuming plenty of fish and tapas).
 The week officially begins on the Tuesday night when the lights are turned on, but festivities usually start early the previous weekend.
 Then on Sunday there is a spectacular fireworks display to end the festival with a bang.
-Check their website to confirm the 2015 dates: www.andalucia.org.
+This festival in Spain runs from 23–28 May 2017.

 Spring/Summer: Moors and Christians Festivals